-Mysterious HTC PL80110 stops by the FCC with Sprint-friendly 4G LTEAlex Wagner - Deputy Managing Editor, News Desk
+Mysterious HTC PL80110 stops by the FCC with Sprint-friendly 4G LTEAlex Wagner - Editorial Director of News and Content

 A recent Federal Communications Commission filing has revealed that there's a new HTC device headed Sprint's way, but exactly what that device is is a bit of a mystery.
 The filing shows that this is a CDMA product made by HTC that includes support for LTE band 25 (Sprint's preferred flavor) and features the model number PL80110.
 Two pages in the FCC's test report describe this as "Windows Phone" equipment, leading Engadget to suggest that this mystery device is the HTC Windows Phone 8 handset that Sprint has said will be coming to market by this summer.
 However, other parts of the FCC filing simply list it as "Smartphone" in their Equipment sections.